SAW at SAM SAW at SAM

 As a performer, she has appeared in Raimund Hoghe’s La Valse (2016) and Postcards from Vietnam (2020); An Evening with Raimund (2021/2022) by Luca Schulte and Emmanuel Eggermont; Hwayeon Nam’s You Only Live Twice (2022) and Ehera Noara (2020); and Lyon Eun Kwon’s I Belong to That Street (2023) and DDR (2020).

-[SHOWCASE & TALK] The AGENDA Hair Salon by Kim Ga Ram Sam
+[TALK & SHOWCASE] Documenting The AGENDA Hair Salon: A Conversation with Kim Ga Ram and Teng Yen Hui Sam

 Date: Fri, 30 Jan